 If resistance is 10,000 ohm or greater, check circuit for open, by measuring resistance between PCM Test Pin 101 and Circuit 1086 (P/O) eyelet going to glow plug relay.
 If resistance is less than 5 ohms, replace PCM.
 Clear DTCs and retest.
 If resistance is 5 ohms or greater, repair open in circuit 1086 (P/O), clear DTCs and retest.

 Note: The glow plug ON time is dependent on oil temperature and altitude.
 The glow plugs come on between 1 to 120 seconds depending on oil temperature and do not come on at all if EOT(Engine Oil Temperature) is above 55°C (131° F) for F-Series or 30°C (86° F) for Econoline.
 Verify glow plug control ON time using PID GPCTM (Glow Plug Control Time).
 EOT temperature below 55°C (131°F) for F-Series or 30°C (86°F) for Econoline.
 With the key on, engine off, measure voltage between center terminal of glow plug shunt and battery ground.
 If voltage is not present for at least 30 seconds, replace glow plug relay.
-If voltage is present for a least 30 seconds, Check Glow Plug, with the key off, by disconnecting the connector on the valve cover gasket and measuring the resistance between each of the four glow plug circuits on adapter and engine ground (clean off a spot on the high-pressure oil reservoir to ensure a good ground).
+Otherwise, if voltage is present for a least 30 seconds, Check Glow Plug, with the key off, by disconnecting the connector on the valve cover gasket and measuring the resistance between each of the four glow plug circuits on adapter and engine ground (clean off a spot on the high-pressure oil reservoir to ensure a good ground).

 If resistance is not less than 2 ohms, check under valve cover and verify that the connections to the glow plugs are OK.
 If OK, disconnect the suspect glow plug connector.
 Measure resistance between the glow plug and engine ground.
 If resistance less than 2 ohms, Replace valve cover gasket or UVC harness, clear DTCs and restest.
 If resistance is not less than 2 ohms, replace glow plug, clear DTCs and restest.